-14,000,000 SHARES CROWN CASTLE INTERNATIONAL CORP.
+CROWN CASTLE INTERNATIONAL CORP.
 COMMON STOCK

-Of the 14,000,000 shares of Common Stock, par value \$.01 per share (the "Common Stock"), offered hereby, 12,320,000 shares are being sold by Crown Castle International Corp. ("CCIC" or the "Company"), and 1,680,000 shares are being sold by a stockholder of the Company.
-In addition, certain other stockholders of the Company have granted the U.S. Underwriters an option to purchase shares of Common Stock solely to cover over-allotments, if any.
+Of the 31,250,000 shares of Common Stock, par value \$.01 per share (the "Common Stock"), offered hereby, 27,500,000 shares are being sold by Crown Castle International Corp. ("CCIC" or the "Company"), and 3,750,000 shares are being sold by a stockholder of the Company.
+In addition, the Company and certain stockholders of the Company have granted the U.S. Underwriters an option to purchase shares of Common Stock solely to cover over-allotments, if any.
 See "Principal and Selling Stockholders".
-Of the 14,000,000 shares of Common Stock being offered, 11,200,000 shares are being offered initially in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters and 2,800,000 shares are being concurrently offered outside the United States and Canada (the "International Offering") by the International Managers (together with the U.S. Underwriters, the "Underwriters").
+Of the 31,250,000 shares of Common Stock being offered, 25,000,000 shares are being offered initially in the United States and Canada (the "U.S. Offering") by the U.S. Underwriters and 6,250,000 shares are being concurrently offered outside the United States and Canada (the "International Offering") by the International Managers (together with the U.S. Underwriters, the "Underwriters").
 The U.S. Offering and the International Offering, including the application of the net proceeds therefrom, are collectively referred to as the "Offering".